Michael A. Taylor Player Props: Twins vs. Red Sox

-The Minnesota Twins, including Michael A. Taylor and his .548 slugging percentage over his past 10 games, take on starter Garrett Whitlock and the Boston Red Sox at Target Field, Wednesday at 7:40 PM ET.
+Michael A. Taylor -- 0-for-3 in his last game -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Justin Garza on the hill, on June 22 at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Tigers.
+He had a hitless showing in his most recent game (0-for-3) against the Red Sox.

 Michael A. Taylor Game Info & Props vs. the Red Sox